andrewtyl/express-boilerplate/README.md

 4. Setup Travis-CI to automatically build pushed branches.
 5. Edit `.travis.yml`.
 See the file and https://docs.travis-ci.com/user/customizing-the-build for more details.
 6. Any future pushes to the master branch should automatically trigger a build to Heroku.
 NOTE: There is currently a bug that may show your build fails due to an incorrect API key.
 The deployment to Heroku should still trigger regardless, but your build will show as failing, even if every test passed.
 Also, any email notifications from `.travis.yml` will not trigger.
 Follow this issue at: https://travis-ci.community/t/heroku-deployment-fails-but-doesnt/8145/

+###### License
+MIT License

+Copyright (c) 2020 AJessen and Andrew Jessen-Tyler

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR I